kuzzleio/kuzzle/docs/API.WebSocket.md

 Returns the number of people/applications who have subscribed to the same documents than you.

-It works with the room unique ID Kuzzle returns to you when you make a subscription.
+It works with the room unique ID Kuzzle returns to you when you make a subscription. <!--Je ne comprends pas cette phrase-->

 **Message type:** ``subscribe``